rinnvxv/pmos-hyprland-guide/installer/README.md

 ## Notes

-- I recommend selecting Phosh as the desktop environment during "pmbootstrap init".
+- I recommend selecting `Phosh` as the desktop environment during `pmbootstrap init`.
 - If you encounter DNS-related errors while running the script, try running it again.
 The script temporarily switches DNS to "8.8.8.8" as a workaround, but DNS issues may still occur occasionally.